SFDO-Community-Sprints/Common-Data-Models/README.md

 ## Vision & Goals
 We are aiming to create
-* An example CDM for a particular topic/program area
+* An example CDM (Common Data Model) for a particular topic/program area
 * Guidance on how others can create CDMs.